Last Updated on August 6, 2022

 Disclosure: I have worked alongside some of the businesses listed in this post, however opinions are always my own!

-Highway 20 Iowa
+Dubuque to Waterloo – Highway 20 Iowa

-Dubuque is the town ‘where Iowa started’ and is the first Highway 20 town in Iowa that you’ll get to when you cross over the Mississippi River from Illinois!
+Dubuque is the town ‘where Iowa started’.
+It is the first Highway 20 town in Iowa that you’ll get to when you cross over the Mississippi River from Illinois!
 The Downtown Dubuque area has done nothing but improve.
 Just in the time that I’ve been living in the USA (since August 2016), I’ve seen so many changes.
 The biggest being the Millwork District which has lots of awesome cafes, restaurants and bars all within renovated old factory buildings.

 Other Dubuque attractions include: